joereger/SauronVisionProtocol/README.md

 - The server runs as a containerized .NET 9 application on Azure Kubernetes Service (AKS)
 - Clients connect and communicate using Lord of the Rings / Sauron-themed commands
-- Cross-platform desktop client built with .NET MAUI provides a technical view of the protocol
+- Cross-platform desktop client built with Avalonia UI provides a technical view of the protocol
 - Deployment is fully automated via GitHub Actions

 The protocol transforms technical networking concepts into an engaging, themed experience while showcasing modern cloud-native development practices.
 The initial implementation focuses on a simple command set and deployment pipeline, which will be expanded upon once the infrastructure is proven.